When opportunities for fellowships, internships, and staff positions become available, we post them here.

 - cultivating a body of possible contributors

-- helping grow interest and engagement in Guernica’s multimedia content through social media and special events
+- helping grow interest and engagement in Guernica’s visual content through social media and special events

 - managing unsolicited submissions